 You need it.
 Just like you wouldn’t go to war without your best warriors and sharpened spears, you need the best people to launch that best product.
 The product can make unicorns rain from the sky and still won’t survive long in this modern, cut-throat global marketplace if you don’t have a team that can weather the hard and good times.
-So why has it taken so long for companies to actively outline an employee retention strategy?
+So why has it taken so long for companies to actively outline an employee retention strategy to improve retention rate?

 Company X pays more.
 A common excuse.
 And yet, we continue to see a high turnover rate in companies with cash to burn.
 Yahoo is the classic example of this.
 So it can’t be just a payroll thing.